Almost everywhere you go, someone is always asking for a PSA birth certificate.

 5. There’s a difference between a Birth Certificate and a Certificate of Live Birth (COLB)

-The local civil registrar will then forward this to the Philippine Statistics Authority (PSA) for verification and encoding.
+The local civil registrar will forward this to the Philippine Statistics Authority (PSA) for verification and encoding.
 After a few months, the baby’s official Birth Certificate can now be requested.

 6. In case of dual birth certificate or double registration, the first one to be registered will be recognized as the official birth certificate